Title: Outlander (Outlander #1)

 Good gracious.
 Apparently I was feeling verbose today.
 If you actually made it through all that, let me know!
 I'll be sure to give you an interweb high five!

-Getting up once in the dark to go adventuring is a lark.
-Twice in two days smacks of masochism.
+❝Getting up once in the dark to go adventuring is a lark.
+Twice in two days smacks of masochism.❞

-No wonder he was so good with horses, I thought blearily, feeling his fingers rubbing gently behind my ears, listening to the soothing, incomprehensible speech.
-If I were a horse, I’d let him ride me anywhere.
+❝No wonder he was so good with horses, I thought blearily, feeling his fingers rubbing gently behind my ears, listening to the soothing, incomprehensible speech.
+If I were a horse, I’d let him ride me anywhere.❞(Okay, I know that's not how it was meant, but tell me I'm not the only one who just about died laughing.)

-Not for the first time, I reflected that intimacy and romance are not synonymous.
+❝Not for the first time, I reflected that intimacy and romance are not synonymous.❞

-Purchase this book at: Amazon || Barnes & Nobleicon || The Book Depository
+Purchase this book at: Amazon || Barnes & Noble || The Book Depository

 No comments: